Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

-Jake Paul is one of the hottest and most popular young stars of the 2010s, and he has taken YouTube by storm.
+Jake Paul was one of the hottest and most popular young stars of the 2010s, and he took YouTube by storm.

 But who is he and why is he so famous?

-This formal Disney and Vine superstar has become an internet phenomenon that generation Z can't escape from.
+This former Disney and Vine superstar became an internet phenomenon that generation Z couldn't escape from.